Strata Global

 Soil permeability governs 4 key aspects of the structural design and planning:

-1. Settlement and consolidation: When permeability is high, settlement happens faster, but it can also lead to uneven settlement.
+1. Settlement and consolidation: When permeability is high, consolidation settlement happens faster under a given load.
 In contrast, low permeability soils take longer to settle, prolonging consolidation periods.
 While designing, we also need to consider the moisture content of the soil itself, alongside the terrain –for example, coastal areas versus arid regions or mountainous regions.

 2. Seepage and drainage: Permeability controls how water moves through soil, which in turn determines seepage patterns and drainage design.
 This has a ripple effect on the performance of stability of dams, canals, and levees, and other water-retaining structures.